dabeaz-course/practical-python/README.md

 ### Q: Why wasn't topic X covered?

-There is only so much material that you can cover in a 3-4 days.
+There is only so much material that you can cover in 3-4 days.
 If it wasn't covered, it was probably because it was once covered and it caused everyone's head to explode or there was never enough time to cover it in the first place.